practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

 p a == b #=> false
 ```

-We see that our individual operator definitions have disappeared, and in its place are two new bits of code.
-The first new thing is just an include statement that tells Ruby to mix the `Comparable` functionality into the `Computation` class definition.
-But in order to make use of the mixin, we need to tell `Comparable` how to evaluate the sort order of our `Computation` objects, and that's where `<=>` comes in.
+We see that our individual operator definitions have disappeared, and in its
+place are two new bits of code.
+The first new thing is just an `include`
+statement that tells Ruby to mix the `Comparable` functionality into
+the `Computation` class definition.
+But in order to make use of the
+mixin, we need to tell `Comparable` how to evaluate the sort order
+of our `Computation` objects, and that's where `<=>` comes in.

-The `<=>` method, sometimes called the spaceship operator, essentially fills in a template method that allows `Comparable` to work.
-It codifies the notion of comparison in an abstract manner by expecting the method to return `-1` when the current object is considered less than the object it is being compared to, `0` when the two are considered equal, and `1` when the current object is considered greater than the object it is being compared to.
+The `<=>` method, sometimes called the spaceship operator, essentially fills in
+a template method that allows `Comparable` to work.
+It codifies the notion of
+comparison in an abstract manner by expecting the method to return `-1` when the
+current object is considered less than the object it is being compared to, `0`
+when the two are considered equal, and `1` when the current object is considered
+greater than the object it is being compared to.

-If you're still scratching your head a bit, pretend that rather than being a core Ruby object, that we've implemented `Comparable` ourselves by writing the following code.
+If you're still scratching your head a bit, pretend that rather than being a
+core Ruby object, that we've implemented `Comparable` ourselves by writing the
+following code:

 ```ruby
 module Comparable